 The Bullnose coping has a thick, semi-circular finish.

 Creating a more traditional look, this type of coping suits the Character style home.
 It’s perfect for safety and gives a warm feeling to your pool.

-If your pool is getting constant sun, darker coloured coping and pavers can get quite hot and walking bare foot will be almost impossible.
+If your pool is getting constant sun, darker coloured pavers will get quite hot and walking bare foot will be almost impossible.

 All natural stone products required to be sealed.